 There have been a number of compatibility issues with versions of Java and of browsers.
-For further details please consult section "Enabling search in HTML help" in R Installation and Administration.
-This manual is included in the R distribution, see Section 2.7 [What documentation exists for R?], page 6, and its HTML version is linked from the HTML search page.
+See Section "Enabling search in HTML help" in R Installation and Administration, for further details.

 7.25 Why did my .Rprofile stop working when I updated R?